Israel National Museum of Science, Technology, and Space: List of movies

+Since 2020 The Cinematrix is closed to the public.

+In 2023 it was replaced by an immersive digital gallery as part of the new innovation canter.

 Netrix

 Netrix is an innovative center, and its building was completed in summer 2008.
 The center which is located in the Education Wing, deals with Internet and the connection between it, technology and the future.
 A number of screens are placed at the center's entrance, and they present the game “the evolution of the internet”, where the participant observes meaningful events that had to do with the internet in every decade, starting with the 1960s: from the establishment of Microsoft (who is sponsoring the center), through sending the first electronic mail, to the future – then a video clip presents the futuristic lifestyle.

 A pole covered in LCD screens is placed in the center of the main hall.
 The screen present the popular news sites in Israel.
 On the left side of the room there is a large screen presenting the Google Earth program, by Google (also sponsoring the center).
 Two Wii consoles, by Nintendo are placed in two different corners of the hall, and they show us that the future is already here.
 Players can play with just waving their hand or improving their balance (on Wii-fit).
 Special screen will wait on the floor, and at the moment you step on them they will indicate dangerous surfing or unsafe chatting.

 In summer 2011 a PlayStation 3 console, equipped with PlayStation Move motion controller, was added to Netrix, alongside an Xbox 360 console combined equipped with a Kinect sensor, which uses the player's body as a game controller.